 If your nipple is not far enough back in your baby's mouth then it will get rubbed and will become very sore, the skin will become inflamed and may actually break.
 This is sometimes called a cracked nipple.

-Nipple creams and sprays can be used, but you need to be careful which one you choose.
+Nipple creams can be used, but you need to be careful which one you choose.
 Some contain ingredients which may cause an allergic reaction in you or your baby.
 Applying a purified lanolin ointment can help with moist wound healing and may mean the crack will heal faster.